tkassila/flutterprojectversion/README.md

 It working with java 11.
 After selected dir and pressing start button this gui app is showing all sub dirs of flutter projects and founded flutter project versions.
 By 1 mouse click selected is copyed into clibborad.
 By 2 mouse click on selected list row, it will opening new terminal in current selected directory.
-This freature requires that xterm is installed on a linux (apt install xterm),
+This freature requires that xterm is installed on a linux (apt install xterm).

+Default for terminal font size is 14, but it can changed by given app parameter: -fs <number> .
+That is: -f 10